tabsdata/tutorials/t01_csv_pub_sub/README.md

 <img src="./assets/collection_info.png" alt="Collection Info" height="100">

+This output confirms that the collection called `CUSTOMERS` has been created.

 ### 2.2 Registering the publisher function

 We will now register a publisher function that reads data from a CSV file on a specific input directory and publishes